jennyardrey/weird-number-machine/README.md

 An example of a weird number is 70: it's proper divisors are 1, 2, 5, 7, 10, 14 and 35 which add up to 74.
 No subset of these numbers add up to 70 exactly.
 On the other hand, 12 is abundant (the sum of its proper divisors add up to greater than the number itself) however in this case, 2, 4 and 6 add up to 12 so it is not Weird.

+When i have finished the user will be able to use the Weird Number Machine via a web app.

+To-do:

+- Combine my functions to create a program that takes one number and returns a boolean
+- make a front end UI that would allow someone to input a number and get a result